Integrated: Systems + Construction

 The more complex the job of building becomes, the louder the call for greater simplification.
 The key to this lies in prefabrication and in modular construction.
 In the factory many components can be fitted together better and faster, so when these parts are delivered to the building site, they only need to be put together like a jigsaw.
 This saves time and money, but it also increases precision and in the end the quality of the building.
 In future digital planning tools will be helpful that can translate data direct into individually manufactured components.

 Find out at BAU in Munich about integrated systems in building design.
-Many well known names in the industry are coming here to present and explain corresponding solutions.
+Many well known names in the industry were coming here to present and explained corresponding solutions.

 In and around Hall C2:

 the biggest European gathering of building IT companies